rulingAnts/tone_comparison_app/desktop_matching_app/README.md

 - Ensure audio files exist in the bundle's `audio/` folder
 - Check that file names match the `SoundFile` values in the XML
 - Try different audio variants from the dropdown
+- If the bundle was processed to FLAC, the app supports `.flac` files out of the box

 ### Bundle Won't Load